bankh/DocumentLabeler/readMe.md

   $ pip install requirements_dl.txt
   ```
 __Notes:__
-__[a]__ To use GPU inference with PICK (or your own model), make sure to install the appropriate versions of PyTorch with the target GPU while taking into account its [compute capabilities (e.g., SM_XX)](https://developer.nvidia.com/cuda-gpus#compute).
+__[a]__ To use GPU inference with PICK[^Fn1] (or your own model), make sure to install the appropriate versions of PyTorch with the target GPU while taking into account its [compute capabilities (e.g., SM_XX)](https://developer.nvidia.com/cuda-gpus#compute).
 To check the compute capability of the system we can use `nvidia-smi --query-gpu=compute_cap --format=csv,noheader` in the terminal window.
 For example, we can check our GPU via `nvidia-smi -q` and will see for HP Victus 16 as:
 ```
 ==============NVSMI LOG==============